diegovisser2/Squatch/README.md

-Fix the webscraping which can be found at /events/pcbuildhelp.js Change the ids for userinfo.js and serverinfo.js at /commands/utility/ so that it can work in every server fix the ids for the tickets so you can close the ticket /commands/tickets/
+Fix the webscraping which can be found at /events/pcbuildhelp.js Change the ids for userinfo.js and serverinfo.js at /commands/utility/ so that it can work in every server fix the ids for the tickets so you can close the ticket /commands/tickets/ also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /toworkon/

 # Issues
 if you found any issues that are related to the bot, then you can create an issue request